Robert de La Berge: Early life and journey to America

 At about this same time, Nicolas Durand and his wife Françoise Gausse dit Le Borgne were living on a farm in Château-Richer (which would later become L'Ange-Gardien) with their infant daughter, Marie-Ursule.
 Nicolas had received the land as a concession from Olivier Le Tardif and built a wood house with a stone chimney on it.
-While that wood house, along with an addition built in 1697, was burned by the English in 1759, it is believed the two surviving stone chimneys are those of Maison Laberge.
+That is the east side of Maison Laberge today.
 Françoise Gausse was the daughter of Maurice Gausse and Marguerite Blay of Noyon, Picardy, France.
-In late March 1663, Nicolas Durand had a fatal accident while clearing his fields.
-His widow and young daughter were left to fend for themselves.
+In late March 1663, Nicolas Durand died suddenly.
+The register stated that he "tué _ sans pouvoir recvoir aucun sacrement" where a blank was left.
+It meant that he "died without being able to receive the sacraments."
+Did the registrar not know how he died, or did he not want to report it?
+That was abridged to say "S'est tué accidentellement dans son désert" where the word "desert" has multiple meanings.
+He could have died accidentally on his land in the "wilderness" cutting down trees; however, that would have been in the dead of winter.
+He could have also possibly died in the "desert" of his despair.
+We may never know.
+Unfortunately, his widow and young daughter were left to fend for themselves.

-After only two months of widowhood, Françoise married Robert LaBerge on May 28, 1663 in Château-Richer.
+After only two months of widowhood, Françoise married Robert LaBerge on May 28, 1663, in Château-Richer.
 Françoise probably knew Robert from his earlier years in Château-Richer.
 Robert sold his property in Sainte-Famille and took up residence on the Durand farm in Château-Richer.